-Restaurant Group Sour On Happy Hour
+Restaurant group sour on happy hour

-The Massachusetts Restaurant Association on Tuesday declared it opposes "any provision" that would update the state's 38-year-old ban on happy hour, warning that it would expose establishments to "skyrocketing costs" of liquor liability insurance.
+The Massachusetts Restaurant Association earlier this week declared it opposes “any provision” that would update the state’s 38-year-old ban on happy hour, warning that it would expose establishments to “skyrocketing costs” of liquor liability insurance.

-Stephen Clark, the group's president and CEO, urged lawmakers negotiating a multibillion-dollar economic development bill (H 5034 / S 3030) to drop a Senate-approved provision authorizing discounted drink specials at restaurants, bars and other establishments in municipalities that opt in.
+Stephen Clark, the group’s president and CEO, on Tuesday urged lawmakers negotiating a multibillion-dollar economic development bill (H 5034/S 3030) to drop a Senate-approved provision authorizing discounted drink specials at restaurants, bars and other establishments in municipalities that opt in.

 “For the last four decades, the present public policy in Massachusetts has worked.
 There has not been outcry from industry to change these laws.
 Who is asking for this change and for what reason?”
 Clark wrote in a letter to conference committee members working on a final bill.
 “Of course, consumers want to pay less.
 Consumers would take two-for-one gas, two-for one concert tickets, really two-for-one anything if you asked them.
 Just because a consumer expresses a desire to have something doesn’t mean it makes sense for the impacted business or the Commonwealth as a whole.”